marquinTeran/-cybersecurity-test-01/report.md

 - Installed the `bcrypt` library
 - The password is now hashed using `bcrypt.hashpw()` before saving
 - Only applies when running in development mode

+## 4. Login compared passwords without hashing

+**Where was the problem:**
+In the `/login` endpoint, the password was compared directly with the stored password in the database.

+**Details:**
+This worked only when passwords were saved in plain text.
+After hashing passwords, this method became invalid and insecure.

+**Level Risk:** High
+Comparing raw passwords with hashed ones doesn't work and breaks the login.
+It also ignores the need for secure password handling.

+**Fix:**
+- The login now only selects the user by username.
+- Then it checks the password using `bcrypt.checkpw()`, which compares the entered password with the stored hash.